RomanLut/hx_espnow_rc/README.md

 Recommended telemetry viewer application: https://github.com/RomanLut/android-taranis-smartport-telemetry

 # Range

+Range is up to 3Km.
+Below are real world test results.

+Range depends on used antennas and noise level in the area.

+Range testing is done in the clear line of sight conditions.

-2 dbi dipole antenna on transmitter with:
+## 2 dbi dipole antenna on transmitter, PCB antenna on recever
- - PCB antenna provide range less then 150m.
+Range is less then 150m.

- - whip antenna with stripping wire provide range ~250m
+## 2 dbi dipole antenna on transmitter, whip antenna with stripping wire on receiver
- - 2dbi dipole antenna provide range ~1Km (!)

-5 dbi dipole antenna on transmitter with:
- - 2dbi dipole antenna provide range ~1.3Km (!)
- - 2dbi dipole antenna and ESP32 LR receiver provide range ~1.8Km (!)

-Moxon antenna with:
- - 2dbi dipole antenna and ESP32 LR receiver provide range ~1.7Km (!)

-*Failsave period is set to 1 second (so there should be at least 1 successfull packet delivery in 1 second).
-Note that range of actual communication is larger, but is not usefull for RC.*
+Range is ~250m

-2dbi dipole antenna on transmitter <-> 2dbi dipole on receiver provide range up to 1Km:
+## 2dbi dipole antenna on transmitter and receiver
+Range is ~1Km

 ![alt text](doc/planehxwing.jpg "hxwing")